grueneschweiz/docs.gruene.ch/docs/2-4-post.md

 ## Template

-There are three different post templates available:
+There are four different post templates available:
 1. The _Default Template_ is the general template.
 It's what you will use most of the time.
+1. The _Landing Page_ can be used to put the focus on a specific call to action.
+See [Landing Page](3-5-landingpage.md) for details.
-1. The _Overview Page_ is here to create a nicely hand curated list of posts.
+1. The _Overview Page_ is here to create a nice hand curated list of posts.
-Don't use it for post lists, that will update frequently and maybe wont have an image.
+Don't use it for post lists, that will update frequently and maybe won't have an image.
 Use an [archive](2-8-navigation.md#categories-archives) instead.
 1. The _Press Release_ template is here for your press releases.
 Use it only for this.

 You can change the template in the _Post Attribues_ meta box, which is located on the bottom of the right column.